Face-to-face Core Process Psychotherapy in Bristol

 Thank you for visiting Andrew Cooke Psychotherapy.

-I’m in my fourth year of training in mindfulness-based Core Process Psychotherapy at the Bristol-based Karuna Institute, having previously studied at the BCPC in Bath.
+Hi, I’m Andrew, a long-time musician, teacher, and now senior trainee psychotherapist.
+I’m close to graduating in mindfulness-based Core Process Psychotherapy at the Bristol-based Karuna Institute.
 I have been working in one-to-one capacities with adults and young adults for almost ten years, and have volunteered with mental health charities.

 I work to the Core Process model, which is a mindfulness-based approach.
 It has at its heart the idea that all of us are inherently healthy, and that the events of childhood, relationships and society may obstruct the process of finding freedom from suffering.